doeixd/Open-Commerce-Standard/docs/standards-alignment.md

 ---

-**OCS remains simple and developer-first — but now sits within the broader family of web standards, ready for Semantic Web and open payment ecosystems.**
+**OCP remains simple and developer-first — but now sits within the broader family of web standards, ready for Semantic Web and open payment ecosystems.**